-Coursework from the fall Midyear programs has been evaluated by the Office of Study Abroad and has been approved to transfer to credit to Brandeis University.
-Students must receive a grade of C- or better for the course to transfer.
-These programs are partners with Brandeis University and Brandeis has sent members of the Junior class on similar programs run by these partners for many years.
+The programs are run by Arcadia University and CET Academic Programs; coursework from the fall Midyear programs has been evaluated by the Office of Study Abroad and has been approved to transfer as credit to Brandeis University.
+Students must receive a grade of C- or better for a course to transfer.
+These programs are partners with Brandeis University and Brandeis has sent members of the junior class on similar programs run by these trusted partners for many years.

 Yes, all incoming Brandeis first-years are required to take the online writing assessment before they arrive at Brandeis.
 You will also sign up for a UWS course for the spring semester.
 During course registration in the fall you will be able to remove this course.